85 Comments This discussion is locked.

 No. The "temporariness" or permanence of the restaurant being closed (frankly, we don't even know if this is temporary or not) has nothing to do with the presence of "está" here, but has everything to do with the state of the restaurant.
 The "permanent-temporary" oversimplification is just that--an oversimplification, and one that throws many learners off, in my opinion.
 State of being always uses estar, just as the state of this restaurant is in our sentence.
 That's why we say "estoy feliz" or "estoy bien"--we're talking about our state of being.
 So, for example, when we say "la manzana es verde", we're just talking about the apple's color (its characteristic), but when we say "la manzana está verde", it means that the apple is unripe--we're talking about its current state of being.
 Bottom line: it's about characteristic vs state or condition.

-There are mnemonics available online for when to use ser and when estar, but sometimes (or for some people) we need mnemonics to remember the mnemonics. ;)
+There are mnemonic aids available online for when to use ser and when estar, but sometimes (or for some people) we need a mnemonic to remember the mnemonic ;) .
+You may want to check out/Google "DOCTOR and PLACE - ser/estar mnemonic".

 If you need more practice on ser-estar, this may help: